Zweihander-Main/lordliverpool.com/content/chronology/charles-jenkinson/index.md

 category: family
 card: Liverpool's father
 ---
+Liverpool's father.

-(Liverpool’s father) 1st Baron Hawkesbury, 1786, 1st Earl of Liverpool, 1796.
+1st Baron Hawkesbury, 1786, 1st Earl of Liverpool, 1796.
 MP for Cockermouth, Appleby, Harwich, Hastings and Saltash, 1761-86.
 Secretary of the Treasury, 1763-65, Secretary at War, 1778-82.
 President of the Board of Trade, 1786-1804.

-A full biography of Charles Jenkinson is attached (link).
+ A full biography of Charles Jenkinson is available here.